 Sunset at the Landing Held monthly March-October, the free Landing concerts are held Fridays down at the Bogue Falaya River in downtown Covington.

 Mandeville Live!
-In Autumn and Spring, the City of Mandeville hosts a free Friday concert series at the Trailhead.
+In Autumn and Spring, the City of Mandeville hosts free concert series at the Trailhead.
+Fall concerts are on Saturdays in September-October and spring concerts are on Fridays in March-April.

-Rockin' the Rails: Every Thursday in April and October, the City of Covington presents the Rockin' the Rails concert series at the Trailhead.
+Rockin' the Rails: Every Thursday in April and October, the City of Covington presents the Rockin' the Rails concert series at the Trailhead featuring popular acts from across the region.

 Ruby's Roadhouse Party hard at this great little Mandeville roadhouse, featuring potent drinks and full-tilt Louisiana boogie mode.
 Northshore and New Orleans acts rock this one-time juke joint and its bouncy wood floor, long bar and friendly regulars.
 Rockin Dopsie plays here, so do the Iguanas, Tab Benoit and Four Unplugged.
 Even tough dude/movie actor Steven Seagal played here.
 Work up a sweat on the dance floor, then head outside for a drink and fresh air on the patio out back.
 985-892-2225

-Green Room Get your mojo working at this cool, dark space in downtown Covington.
-Low cover charges, reasonably priced drinks and room to dance to the sounds of regional acts like the Zydepunks, Eggyolk Jubilee, Johnny Sketch and the Dirty Notes and more.
-Rock, reggae and beyond flame the fans into the night.
+Whartons Craft Cocktails Get your mojo working at this cool, dark space in downtown Covington.
+Low cover charges, reasonably priced drinks and room to dance to the sounds of regional acts.
+Rock, reggae, metal, acoustic jams and beyond flame the fans into the night.

 Columbia Street Tap Room & Grill This local favorite serves up 30 beers on tap (and good sandwiches and salads), along with live music on Thursday, Friday and Saturday nights.
 Regional rock acts include Bag of Donuts and Rick Samson and Friends.
 Room to dance and a great patio, smack in the middle of historic downtown Covington.